costarag/adt_audit_tool/README.md

 ## ADT - Audit Tool

-ADT is a web system created to track status of relevant audit documents.
-The system grabs data from MyAIESEC.net, stores in a database and enable users visualize and/or edit status of exchange and legal documents.
-Splitted by areas.
+ADT is a system designed and implemented by me to track status of audit documents.
+The system grabs data from MyAIESEC.net, parses, converts and stores in a database and enable users visualize and edit status of exchange and legal documents.
+Divided by areas.

 ### Technologies

-Mostly coded in PHP and jQuery that connects to MySQL DB.
+Mostly coded in PHP (grab, parse, covert), jQuery and using a MySQL DB.

 ### How it works